Rajpratik71/linux-manPages/crc32.md

        crc32 filename [ filename ... ]

 DESCRIPTION
        crc32 is a simple utility that calculates the CRC-32 checksum for each of the given files.

        Note that the CRC-32 checksum is merely used for error detection in transmission and storage.
-It  is not intended to guard against the malicious modification of files  (i.e.,  it  is  not  a  cryptographic hash).
+It is not intended to guard against the malicious modification of files (i.e., it is not a cryp‐ tographic hash).

        This utility is supplied with the Archive::Zip module for Perl.